alcasim/cka_resources/README.md

 7. Trying the [CKA example exam questions](https://levelup.gitconnected.com/kubernetes-cka-example-questions-practical-challenge-86318d85b4d) (a cluster is also provided there).
 8. Practice some ETCD backup and restore (not needed in a multi node environment, but it doesn't hurt doing it)

-This is not a strict order, it helps to follow it to acquire the installation/upgrade knowledge, but if you don't want to focus in the same thing all the time you can mix it with attempting CKAD questions in the middle.
+This is not a strict order, it helps to follow it to acquire the installation/upgrade knowledge, but you can mix them up.
+For example, you can start digging how Deployments works, running examples in one of the clusters, then try to create a cluster, then go back to other Documentation section...
+It's worth to note half of the curriculum has to do with installation, upgrade and troubleshooting, so you should be really thorough with those parts.

 For the exam, you should get used to easily locate what you need in the documentation (learn how to quickly navigate and to find sections you may need in your travels).